 This depends on which asset management firm you choose but some asset management firms, mostly those that deal with products, charge commission, which often leads to some conflict of interest.
 On the other hand, wealth management firms are held to a fiduciary standard and so, mostly, they work on a fee-based payment method.
-This prevents any conflicts of interest and allows them to work entirely in your best interests.
+This prevents any conflicts of interest that potentially drive the friction between each other and allows them to work entirely in your best interests.

 Pillar Wealth Management is a 100% fee-only wealth management firm.
 Get in touch with our managers to learn more about it.